 Serve Rhode Island is both the state's center for volunteerism and Rhode Island's Commission for National and Community Service.
 Established in 1994 by the Rhode Island Legislature, Serve Rhode Island works to administer the federally funded AmeriCorps program.

-Serve Rhode Island transforms the lives of Rhode Islanders by increasing the number of individual engaged in volunteer and service activities in their communities.
+Serve Rhode Island transforms the lives of Rhode Islanders by increasing the number of individuals engaged in volunteer and service activities in their communities.

 Our work is guided by a Governor-appointed Board of Commissioners and a State Service Plan.
 The strategic direction of Serve Rhode Island therefore aligns with the priorities of state government and Rhode Island's most pressing needs - the economy, education, and employment.
 AmeriCorps service and volunteer experience provide a pathway to education and employment and our programs directly address education success and economic opportunity.